Explore chapters

 These factors might impact your quotes:

-• Women have a longer life expectancy, so their rates are generally lower
+• Women have a longer life expectancy, so their rates are generally lower.

 • Insurers will also ask you about any risky hobbies or occupations.
 (While knowledge work is low risk, it’s important to answer all questions accurately and truthfully when signing up for a policy, since incorrect information could jeopardize claims payment.)